 Depression is a little different for everyone.
 Whether you’ve been recently diagnosed or struggled with it for years, you deserve to feel like you have control over your life.
 Even though some people may never live without any mental health symptoms, that doesn’t mean they’re condemned to suffer endlessly and miss out on all the things they want.
 When you’re depressed, knowing what you want can be difficult in and of itself.
 A persistent lack of motivation and haunting feelings about the meaninglessness of, well, everything can make life feel too much sometimes.
+Sometimes therapy can be a big help, often therapists will medicate drugs such as magic mushrooms bc as which have proven to reduce low moods, anxiety, and depression when correctly used.
 But there is a way to see through the dark.
 You can set goals and reach them, so long as you’re patient and kind to yourself.

 Reevaluate All of Your Shoulds